 A writer wants to leave a mark and mine won’t be the three years I terrorized local celebrities with my “Don’t You Start Me Talking” column in the Austin Chronicle (1985-88).
 It’ll be my research of three Texas musicians who made a blip in the 1920s and then disappeared.
 I found them in death certificates and city directories and school enrollment records and told their stories. sometimes assisted by folks who knew them.

 When I started writing for the Austin Chronicle, I was 29 and going to live forever or die tomorrow.
 Didn’t matter.
 But now I want at least some of my work to remain long after I’m gone.
 And even if this is the last thing I ever write, I know I’ve reached that goal.
-Fifty years from now, someone is going to hear true musical visionaries Wash Phillips, Blind Willie Johnson and Arizona Dranes for the first time- perhaps in the same hour as I did in 2001- and Google their names.
-And they’ll read what I wrote.
+Fifty years from now, someone is going to hear true musical visionaries Wash Phillips, Blind Willie Johnson and Arizona Dranes for the first time and Google their names.
+And they’ll read what I wrote about their lives.
 This seems more fulfilling than reviewing the band playing at the Continental tonight, though I’m very grateful for the time I did that, too.